idsc-frazzoli/ephemeral/README.md

 # ch.ethz.idsc.ephemeral

-repository contains shared resources for the simulation and operation of the gokart
+The ephemeral repository contains shared resources for the simulation and operation of the gokart.